A Selective Chronology of South Coast History: Origins to 1899

 In January about 40 miners from Randolph killed at least 16 Miluk Coos Indians near the mouth of the Coquille River. (see Tricky Like Coyote, pp 21-22)

 On July 3rd, the new Coos County Board designated the first official county road.
 "The Beach Route", as it came to be known, started at the Empire City wharf, also called "The Hollering Place".
 After yelling for transportation across to the North Spit, passengers would take a horse drawn wagon up the beach, crossing the mouth of Tenmile Creek, to the Umpqua River.
-There passengers could get river and stage transportation inland. (see Century, pp 480-481 and Guide, pp 163-165) In 1913, Governor Oswald West, using the precedence of Coos County's beach route, convinced the state legislature to designate all of Oregon's beach property as public land, primarily as a need to preserve a vital north-south transportation link.
+There passengers could get river and stage transportation inland. (see Century, pp 480-481 and Guide, pp 163-165) For several decades, beach travel was one of the few available routes across Oregon because the landscape made road and rail construction difficult.
+In 1913, Governor Oswald West convinced the state legislature to designate all of Oregon's beach property as public land so as to preserve a north-south transportation link.
+The beaches are still public to this day.

 During the summer, Joel Palmer, Superintendent of Indian Affairs of the Oregon Territory, conducted treaty talks with tribes on the south coast.
 Although virtually all tribes signed the treaty, it was never ratified by Congress. (see Tricky Like Coyote, pp 24-25)